giacomotolari/full-stack-group-exercise/README.md

 ## Tips

-1) You have little time so manage your time well with your group, find a solution to split the tasks.
+1) You have limitierte zeit so manage your time well with your group, find a solution to split the tasks.

 2) When you work in a group and everyone does a different task it is easy to have conflicts with git branches.
-Avoid conflicts by splitting the code into as many files as possible and then working in different files.
+Avoid conflicts by working in diffferent files,you might also use branches.

 3) Write code carefully, use proper names, and format each file to prevent errors and misunderstandings.

 4) Don't stress about style; it is not important for this exercise.
 Focus on the functionality of the app.

+5) You can use github-projects or trello for your project planing.

 ## Teams

-1. Flo BF, Susanne, Ammar F, Gabriela F ?
+1. Flo, Susanne, Ammar, Gabriela

-2. Timur BF (c), Quan Fb (c), Ahmad, Marvin ?
+2. Timur, Quan, Ahmad, Marvin

-3. Martin BF (c), Marco, Steffen F (c), Ann F(c)
+3. Martin, Marco, Steffen, Ann

-4. Leonie BF, Ali , Sofie f , Nina (c)
+4. Leonie, Ali , Sofie, Nina

-5. Hannes bF, Ramon ?, Ozg BF,  Kim Hoa
+5. Hannes, Ramon, Ozg,  Kim Hoa

-6. Eduard Bf (c), Seb Fb, Tenaw, Elham (c)?
+6. Eduard, Seb, Tenaw, Elham

+## Presentation

+Date: 20.03.2023

+Time: 10 mins pre group